morozsm/X1G2IR_Enable/README.md

 This trivial playbook was designed to automate IR emitter camera fix on Lenovo X1 Extreme Gen2 laptop.
-Playbook installs [@PetePriority's tool for enableing IR emitter](https://github.com/PetePriority/chicony-ir-toggle) Playbook designed to work on Fedora 31 with `04f2:b67c Chicony Electronics Co., Ltd Integrated Camera`, however it can be modified for other OS and cameras.
+Playbook installs [@PetePriority's tool for enableing IR emitter](https://github.com/PetePriority/chicony-ir-toggle) Playbook designed to work on Fedora 31 with

+`04f2:b67c Chicony Electronics Co., Ltd Integrated Camera`

+however udev rule can be modified for other OS and cameras.

 ## Usage
 sudo ansible-playbook enable_ir.yml